tjthurman/wtjr_sdm/README.md

 XXX CITATION FOR PAPER HERE.

 We have used a set of software tools to try to make this analysis pipeline as reproducible as possible.
-We use the Python program `Snakemake` to create a reproducible analysis pipeline.
-Most analyses are performed in `R`, and we use the `renv` package to manage libraries/packages for `R`.
+We used the Python program `Snakemake` to create a reproducible analysis pipeline.
+Most analyses are performed in `R`, and we used the `renv` package to manage libraries/packages for `R`.

 ### Installation